ANNOUNCING OUR 2020

-Pendragon Theatre is encouraging aspiring young playwrights to take pen to paper and fingers to keyboard for the annual youth playwriting event open to all middle and high school-age students!
+Each fall, Pendragon Theatre encourages aspiring young playwrights to take pen to paper and fingers to keyboard for the annual youth playwriting event open to all middle and high school-age students!

 The winning playwrights will work with a creative team including directors, designers, and actors to develop and stage the scripts.

-The Festival culminates in a full performance of the winning plays and a script-in-hand public reading of the runners-up on April 25 at 2 PM with a reception to follow.
-Admission is FREE (donations appreciated)!
+The Festival usually culminates in a full performance of the winning plays and a script-in-hand public reading of the runners-up.
+This year we will perform readings which will be made available on April 25 at 2 PM on our website & facebook and streamed after that.

 Download Entry Form Here

 If you’ve never written a play, you’re like most teenagers.
 Keep in mind that: